WeatherLab/fsodoc/source/libraries/localization.rst

 Working With Locales
 ********************

-CodeIgniter provides several tools to help you localize your application for different languages.
+FSO provides several tools to help you localize your application for different languages.
 While full localization of an application is a complex subject, it's simple to swap out strings in your application with different supported languages.